-- 19. Applicants may consolidate Applications where the Applications are sufficiently similar in nature and scope. - 1.10.
+- 1.9.
+Applicants may consolidate Applications where the Applications are sufficiently similar in nature and scope. - 1.10.
 An Applicant may, at its discretion, seek authorization for a specific geographic area as described below. - 1.10.1.
 A Permit issued pursuant to this subsection by the Authority shall be applicable to a geographic area that is no smaller than - (1) An area that is coextensive with the geographic area within the boundaries of the Authority's jurisdiction; or - (2) An area that is within the boundaries of the Authority's jurisdiction and contains no fewer than - (a) 20,000 households, or - (b) 300 route miles of underground installation. - 1.11.
-A Communications Network Support Structure granted a Permit and installed pursuant to this subsection shall comply with federal regulations pertaining to airport airspace protections. - An Authority may require a Communications Provider to indemnify and hold the Authority and its officers and employees harmless against any claims, lawsuits, judgments, costs, liens, losses, expenses or fees, except when a court of competent jurisdiction has found that the negligence of the Communications Provider while installing, repairing or maintaining caused the harm that created such claims, lawsuits, judgments, costs, liens, losses, expenses, or fees, and require a Communications Provider to obtain insurance naming the Authority or its officers and employees an additional insured against any of the foregoing. - 1.13.
-The Authority, in the exercise of its administration and regulation related to the management of the Public Right-of-Way should be technology-agnostic and transparent.
+A Communications Network Support Structure granted a Permit and installed pursuant to this subsection shall comply with federal regulations pertaining to airport airspace protections. - 1.12.
+An Authority shall not require a Communications Provider to indemnify and hold the Authority and its officers and employees harmless against any claims, lawsuits, judgments, costs, liens, losses, expenses or fees, except when a court of competent jurisdiction has found that the negligence of the Communications Provider while installing, repairing or maintaining caused the harm that created such claims, lawsuits, judgments, costs, liens, losses, expenses, or fees, or to require a Communications Provider to obtain insurance naming the Authority or its officers and employees an additional insured against any of the foregoing. - 1.13.
+The Authority, in the exercise of its administration and regulation related to the management of the Public Right-of-Way must be competitively neutral with regard to other users of the Public Right-of-